Wisbech Canal: History

+The towing path was to be fenced off from the canal with post and rails.

 Because of the low level of the Fens landscape, the canal was constructed on embankments for most of its 5.25 mile (8.4 km) length, and was opened in 1797.
 Flood locks were constructed at both ends of the canal.
 The one at Outwell was 97 ft long, but the one at Wisbech was only 50 ft, and so longer boats wishing to enter or leave the canal at the Wisbech end had to wait for the levels in the river and the canal to equalise, at which point both sets of gates could be opened.
 The canal did not have its own water supply, but was refilled when the water level in the Nene at Wisbech was high enough.
 This was normally only at spring tides, and so the water level often ran low in the period before the next spring tide was due.

 In 1834 a storm caused a high tide which damaged the new sluice and the swollen waters overflowed the banks of the canal causing considerable flooding between Wisbech and Outwell.

 In 1883, the Wisbech and Upwell Tramway opened, running from Wisbech to Outwell and following a route along the course of the canal.
 It was extended to Upwell in 1884.
-Initially, there was some benefit to the canal, as coal was transported by the railway to Outwell, and loaded into boats by chutes, however, the railways steadily took the trade.
+Initially, there was some benefit to the canal, as coal was transported by the railway to Outwell, and loaded into boats by chutes: ultimately the railways steadily took the trade.